The Situationist International

 Up-to-date collection on the Situationist International, rethinking their relevance for today

-Including contributions from key thinkers, including Anselm Jappe and Michael Lowy, as well as new and upcoming scholars, The Situationist International unpacks the complexity of a group that has come to define radical politics and culture in the postwar period.
+With contributions from a broad range of thinkers including Anselm Jappe and Michael Löwy, this account takes a fresh look at the complex workings of a group that has come to define radical politics and culture in the post-war period.

 Alastair Hemmens is Lecturer in French at Cardiff University School of Modern Languages.

 Gabriel Zacarias is Professor in the Department of Art History at the University of Campinas, Brazil.

 Introduction: The Situationist International in Critical Perspective - Alastair Hemmens and Gabriel Zacarias